atlc/StudentFinalExamGuidelines/README.md

 #### 4 Hours

 ## Objective
-Your objective is to build a full-stack web project that interacts with a database of books.
-You'll need to create the schema, a REST API that can receive requests and respond appropriately, and a React front-end that can display information from your API.
+Your objective is to build a full-stack web application that interacts with a database of books.
+You'll need to create a REST API that can receive requests and respond appropriately, and a React front-end that can display information from your API.

 ### Project Setup
 You can use the [barebones-react-typescript-express](https://github.com/covalence-io/barebones-react-typescript-express) starter template as your starting point.
 Go ahead and install any dependencies you think you might need, and ensure you get a clean development build running via `npm run dev` afterward.

-**Note** You can use your server/front-end utilities and middleware for this project, so migrate those files via copy/paste for this exam.
+**Note** You can use some of your server/front-end utilities and middlewares for this project, so migrate those files via copy/paste for this exam.
+Allowed folders/files:

  - Front-end
 	 - `utils/*`
+	 - `services/*`
 - Back-end
 	- `utils/*`
+ 	- `config/*`
 	- `middlewares/*`
+ - Shared
+ 	- You are allowed to create a `types` folder and define all your interfaces beforehand

+**PRO-TIP: When you have this starter project assembled, feel free to make your own github repo with *that* as your starter template.
+Upon a practice or actual attempt, you can clone that instead, saving yourself the hassle of recopying the above.**

 Attach this starter project to your own GitHub repository and let an instructor know your official start time.
 You're required to do a commit *at least* every 30min during the exam.

-### Database
+### Database Tables (see [attached file](./bookstore-no-tokens.sql) for starting sql)
-Before you start the exam, you'll be need to write the schema yourself, populate it with some fake test data, and create the user with privileges for it to connect to your Express code.
-You can use stored procedures, write your queries in Node MySQL, or use Knex if you feel comfortable.
-When it's time to begin getting data in your API.

-#### Tables
 * Users
 	* id INT PK NOT NULL AI
 	* email VARCHAR(60) NOT NULL